schmelto/abap/README.md

 You can monitor all running ABAP Daemons using transaction `SMDAEMON` in SAPGUI.
 There you can see their state, check for errors, and also restart and terminate them.

 To stop your daemon, select it from the list and go to `ABAP Daemon` > `Terminate Daemon`.
 Alternatively, you can also create a static STOP method.
-Therefore, add this to the PUBLIC SECTION of your class definition.

 ## Sample Programs